conan-center-index

 Attributes

-These are a key feature which allow the Conan client to understand, identify, and expose recipes and which project they expose.
+These are a key feature which allows the Conan client to understand, identify, and expose recipes and which project they expose.

 Name